devbkhadka/nodejs-typescript/readme.md

 		```
 		npm install ts-node --save-dev
 		```
-    - "@types/node" which is typescript definations of node javascript api so that they can be used in typescript
+    - "@types/node" which is types definitions of node javascript api so that they can be used in typescript
 		```
 		npm install @types/node --save-dev
 		```